litewarp/graphile-input-relations-plugin/README.md

 ## A Postgraphile Plugin to Update Nested Relations as Part of a Create or Update Mutation.

 This is a port of the ["Nested Mutations"](https://github.com/mlipscombe/postgraphile-plugin-nested-mutations) plugin for Postgraphile v4.
 Given the ambiguity regarding the term "nested mutations" (see, e.g., [Benjie's screed](https://benjie.dev/graphql/nested-mutations)), I've renamed it Relation Inputs to more accurately reflect it's purpose.
 That is, this plugin allows you to edit related resources in a single mutation graph.
+Importantly, the plugin utilizes existing step plans to recursively apply mutations down the line.

 Given a schema of: